Pharmacology Lab Setup

 2. Market Analysis and Business Plan

-• Target Market: Hospitals, pharmaceutical companies, academic institutions, research organizations, and industrial partners.
+• Target Market: Hospitals, pharmaceutical companies, academic institutions, research organizations and industrial partners.

-• Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate local and regional competitors and their services as well as their prices.

 • Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, ISO, GLP).